-5-3.4 Linear Fluorescent Lamps.
+5-3.4 Linear Fluorescent Light Sources.

-Linear fluorescent lamps are recommended for the majority of ambient area lighting, including high spaces.
-Linear fluorescents come in a variety of wattages and sizes, yet the most common and energy efficient lamps are the T8 and T5HO.
-These lamps are ideal for linear pendants, linear recess wall washers, recess wall slots, cove lights, stack or aisle lights, industrial and recreational lighting.
+Linear fluorescent light sources are recommended for the majority of ambient area lighting, including high spaces.
+Linear fluorescents come in a variety of wattages and sizes, yet the most common and energy efficient light sources are the T8, and T5HO.
+These light sources are ideal for linear pendants, linear recess wall washers, recess wall slots, cove lights, stack or aisle lights, industrial and recreational lighting.

 - 5-3.4.1 The advantages of linear fluorescents include energy efficiency, high color rendering, instant on/off switching, dimming capability, long life, and cost effectiveness. - 5-3.4.2 Depending on the application, the T5HO (high output) can provide a more efficient alternative to the T8.
-Because this lamp produces a high level of light from a small lamp envelope, care must be given to shield the lamp from direct view unless used in a high ceiling application.
-In those cases, the luminaire reflector should be white and have an indirect component to balance out the lamp brightness. - 5-3.4.3 High performance T8 lamps, sometimes referred to as "Super T8s," have the advantages of better color rendition and additional light output.
-By using optimized ballasts with these high performance lamps, the lamps gain a significant life advantage as well.
-A particular system for (1) 1.2 m (4 ft) T8 lamp produces 3100 initial lumens, uses 25 watts, provides 85 CRI, and has an average life of 30,000 hours.
-It is important to keep in mind that all of these additional advantages are only achieved when the optimized ballast is paired with the high performance lamp.
-Also, an improvement in one lamp characteristic may be achieved at the expense of another.
+Because this light source produces a high level of light from a small light source envelope, care must be given to shield the light source from direct view unless used in a high ceiling application.
+In those cases, the luminaire reflector should be white and have an indirect component to balance out the light source brightness. - 5-3.4.3 High performance T8 light sources sometimes referred to as "Super T8s," have the advantages of better color rendition and additional light output.
+By using optimized ballasts with these high performance light sources, the light sources gain a significant life advantage as well.
+A particular system for (1) 1.2 m (4 ft) T8 light source produces 3100 initial lumens, uses 25 watts, provides 85 CRI, and has an average life of 30,000 hours.
+It is important to keep in mind that all of these additional advantages are only achieved when the optimized ballast is paired with the high performance light source. \2\ Reduced wattage light sources provide a slightly lower light output than a standard T8.
+Sometimes /2/ an improvement in one light source characteristic may be achieved at the expense of another.
 For example, the ballasts may or may not be available as dimming or rapid start.
-Such a premium lamp can be used on a dimming ballast, but it will not have the lamp life benefit.
-On a dimming or any non-optimized, ballast, the lamp will have an average of 20,000 to 24,000 hours.
+Such a premium light source can be used on a dimming ballast.
+The light source will have an average of 20,000 to 24,000 hours.
 See the section on ballasts for additional information.
-Refer to the controls section for compatible devices with various ballast types.
+Refer to the controls section for compatible devices with various ballast types. - 5-3.4.4 \2\ High color temperature fluorescent light sources are sometimes marketed as having improved performance characteristics.
+Often called Full Spectrum, Daylight, or Scotopic light sources, these light sources are usually nothing more than regular fluorescent light sources with a color temperature of 5000K and above.
+An array of health benefits are often attributed to full spectrum and daylight light sources with little independently verified research to support the claims.
+Scotopic light sources claim better visibility with these higher color temperatures.
+While it is true that visibility can improve with higher color temperatures, research only shows this to be true at scotopic and mesopic levels of brightness incredibly low levels of light such as that created by a full moon.
+Photopic conditions occur in all interior spaces and receive no proven benefit from higher color temperature electric lighting. /2/

-5-3.4.4 Requirements for linear fluorescent lamps:
+5-3.4.5 Requirements for linear fluorescent light sources:

-- Use electronic or electronic dimming ballasts for all linear fluorescents. - Do not mix linear fluorescent lamp color temperatures within a single building to minimize maintenance and the chance of visual confusion. - T12 lamps are prohibited.
-(The Energy Policy Act of 1992 ended production of many of these lamps.)
+- Use electronic or electronic dimming ballasts for all linear fluorescents. - Do not mix linear fluorescent light source color temperatures within a single building to minimize maintenance and the chance of visual confusion. - T12 light sources are prohibited.
+(The Energy Policy Act of 1992 ended production of many of these light sources.)

-5-3.4.5 Considerations for linear fluorescent lamps:
+5-3.4.6 Considerations for linear fluorescent light sources: